laravel/docs/authentication.md

 <a name="password-confirmation"></a>
 ## Password Confirmation

-While building your application, you may occasionally have actions that should require the user to confirm their password before the action is performed.
+While building your application, you may occasionally have actions that should require the user to confirm their password before the action is performed or before the user is redirected to a sensitive area of the application.
 Laravel includes built-in middleware to make this process a breeze.
-Implementing this feature will require you to define two routes: one route to display a view asking the user to confirm their password, and one route to confirm that the password is valid and redirect the user to their intended destination.
+Implementing this feature will require you to define two routes: one route to display a view asking the user to confirm their password and another route to confirm that the password is valid and redirect the user to their intended destination.

 > {tip} The following documentation discusses how to integrate with Laravel's password confirmation features directly; however, if you would like to get started more quickly, the [Laravel application starter kits](/docs/{{version}}/starter-kits) include support for this feature!

 <a name="password-confirmation-configuration"></a>
 ### Configuration

 After confirming their password, a user will not be asked to confirm their password again for three hours.
-However, you may configure the length of time before the user is re-prompted for their password by changing the value of the `password_timeout` configuration value within your `auth` configuration file.
+However, you may configure the length of time before the user is re-prompted for their password by changing the value of the `password_timeout` configuration value within your application's `config/auth.php` configuration file.

 <a name="password-confirmation-routing"></a>
 ### Routing